For you to feel confident and know your best interests are being put first, advice must be truly independent.

 The only fees we receive are directly from our clients which means we work only for them.
 We rebate all commissions on insurance products.

-We support the IFAAA Gold Standard of Independence™.
+We support the PIFA Gold Standard of Independence™.

-Similar to the Heart Foundation’s “Tick” which guides Australians on healthier eating choices, the IFAAA Gold Standard of Independence™ guides Australians on how to find financial advisers who practice without incentive and without conflicts.
+Similar to the Heart Foundation’s “Tick” which guides Australians on healthier eating choices, the PIFA Gold Standard of Independence™ guides Australians on how to find financial advisers who practice without incentive and without conflicts.
 For the public, this symbol is a beacon for genuinely independent financial advice.
-For Practising Members, this symbol is evidence they have satisfied the most stringent standard of independence in the profession.
+Adriano Donato, Sam Turrisi, Neil Salkow and Matthew Ross are Practising Members.
+This symbol is evidence they have satisfied the most stringent standard of independence in the profession.

 The Legal Definition of an Independent Financial Adviser/Planner